-1. Live with less wants and focus on your needs.
+1. Live with fewer wants and focus on your needs.
 You may want the newest gadget now, but waiting and resisting the temptation to splurge might help you avoid spending your hard earned money on a fad that you may have little interest in later.

 2. Put the plastic down.
 By not charging to your credit cards you can avoid unnecessary interest fees or other potential charges that by using a cash only method you can avoid altogether.
-A credit card, when broken down to it’s basic form, really is just another loan that is designed to make money off of your spending while being masked as ‘convenience’.
+A credit card, when broken down to its basic form, really is just another loan that is designed to make money off of your spending while being masked as ‘convenience’.

 3. Use coupons this year.
-Excellent deals can be found in online or print coupons to those willing to take some time to look for them.
+Excellent deals can be found online or in print coupons to those willing to take some time to look for them.
 Every penny counts!

 4. Save first, spend later.
 Get yourself into the habit of saving 5 to 10 percent of your income each month.
 Make it your goal to not touch it.
 Consider it out of sight, out of mind.
 Add to the percentage you are saving as you find additional income.
-By the end of the year you will be in a better position than you were before you started saving.
+By the end of the year, you will be in a better position than you were before you started saving.